wadefagen/datasets/gpa/README.md

 ^: University of Illinois did not have a winter term before Winter 2015.
 Winter term semesters are labeled based on the year they end (ex: Winter 2022-2023 term is labeled as "Winter 2023", consistent with the Course Catalog).

 ### Dataset Format Changes

+#### March 25, 2026

+- Spring 2012 was a copy of Summer 2012 data and was incorrectly labeled as Spring 2012.
+The data labeled as Spring 2012 has been removed from the dataset.
+(E-mail followup from [#14](https://github.com/wadefagen/datasets/issues/14))

 #### April 7, 2025